JDuchniewicz/gsoc2021-blog/_posts/2021-07-22-library-innards.md

 ### Conclusion
 Hopefully this post achieved what it was meant to do - explain more precisely what and how happens under the hood of this library.
 Equipped with this knowledge you can probably help expand this library or even develop your GPGPU solutions if you don't plan to use **OpenGL** as the backend for computations.

-Nice explanations and graphs of both rendering paths (chaining API as well)

-Some explanations of what is going on the HW